learn-with-me/Software-Development-Part-5-DevOps/06-devops/kubernetes.md

 ##### Minikube
 Tool to run K8s locally.
 A light-weight K8s implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.

+Minikube runs a Docker engine to be able to start containers.
+In order to access this Docker engine from your local machine using your local Docker client, you’ll need to set up the correct Docker environment with minikube docker-env.

 ##### Controllers

 ###### Benefits